Sripaad/sripaad/README.md

 - 📝 Feel free to reach out to me on LinkedIn [https://www.linkedin.com/in/sripaad-srinivasan](https://www.linkedin.com/in/sripaad-srinivasan)

-- 💬 Ask me about **ML, Computer Vision, NLP, DevOps.
+- 💬 Ask me about **ML, NLP, Transformers, Language Modelling.
 Happy to help anytime.**

 - 📫 How to reach me **sripaad751@gmail.com**